Jax's Gift

 This is so that our work will be a joy, not a burden, for that would be of no benefit to those we lead.
 (Hebrews 13:17)

-We must not allow anyone to shake us or cause seeds of doubt to take root and we must hold a powerful vision, taking care that nothing distracts us from our mission.
+We must not allow anyone or anything to shake us or cause seeds of doubt to take root and we must put to death whatever belongs to our earthly nature (Colossians 3:5) and crucify the flesh with its passions and desires (Galatians 5:24).

 We are to be strong and courageous and we must be careful to be obedient, not to turn to the right or to the left, that we may be successful wherever we go.